JamesASmith83/CodeTest/README.md

 curl http://localhost:49160/api/users/{userId}}activeStreams
 ```

-##Future Improvements
+## Future Improvements

 Some outstanding tasks that would have been completed, given more time, include:

 - Open API documentation.
 - A retry/exponential back-off policy to control flow to the database.
 - Authentication to ensure correct usage.
-- Implemented as a Lamdba function on AWS.
+- Implemented as a Lambda function on AWS.

+Scaling would be a big consideration for a critical API of this nature.
+An influx of users could occur at a given time, such as a sporting event.
+A poor scaling strategy would lead to users being unable to start a stream and missing the event altogether.
+Services such as AWS API Gateway are designed to handle large burst of traffic and will scale alongside the Lambda Function and database.